ROCm/aomp/examples/hipfort/README.md

 ```
 mkdir /tmp/demo ; cd /tmp/demo
 EXROOT=/opt/rocm/share/examples/Compiler  # The examples base directory.
-make -f $EXROOT/openmp/veccopy/Makefile run
+make -f $EXROOT/hipfort/Makefile run
 ```
-The above will compile and execute the openmp/veccopy example.
+The above will compile and execute all the hipfort examples.
 The Makefile will print the compile and execute commands to the console.

 If you plan to copy the sources for these examples, be sure to copy